Case study

 Now that the foundation is right, the job is to keep compounding.

-We’ll monitor behaviour on key pages (solutions, specs, case studies) and tune CTAs by journey stage.
-If the data says a section confuses or delights, we’ll move, merge, or multiply it — quickly.
+• We’ll monitor behaviour on key pages (solutions, specs, case studies) and tune CTAs by journey stage.
+If the data says a section confuses or delights, we’ll move, merge, or multiply it.

-International roll-out and language support will grow in step with demand.
-German is first; the CMS is ready for others.
+• International roll-out and language support will grow with demand.
+German is first, and several additional pages have already been implemented.

 If you’re a founder or marketing lead reading this: the pattern here is simple.